EENI Global Business School

 Algiers-Lagos Logistics Corridor - Trans-Saharan Highway: Algeria, Niger, Nigeria, Mali, and Tunisia

-The objectives of the subject “Foreign Trade, Logistics and Business in Algeria” are the following:
+The educational aims of the Subject “Foreign Trade, Logistics and Business in Algeria” are:

 1. To analyze the Algerian Economy, Logistics and Global Trade